15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • There is a wide variety of themes and 4,000+ apps at the PrestaShop marketplace

-• Easy product management options and the ability to configure payment and shipping methods, content, and navigation on the website
+• Easy product management options and the ability to configure payment processing and shipping methods, content, and navigation on the website

-• Advanced SEO and marketing tools
+• Advanced SEO capabilities and marketing tools

 • Easy order management, checkout configuration, and customer groups